kud/tech/src/posts/windows-could-not-find-this-item.md

 The solution so?

-Re-active the libraries (and re-disable it if you want).
+Re-active the libraries (and re-disable them if you want).
 Here are the two `.reg`

 - [Enable Libraries Feature](/files/windows-could-not-find-this-item/EnableLibrariesFeature.reg)
 - [Disable Libraries Feature](/files/windows-could-not-find-this-item/DisableLibariesFeature.reg)